Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 ######  3.a.2 Filter for Tether transactions:

-Once connected to the node you can retived blocks IDs and their transactions
+Once connected to the node you can retrieve blocks IDs and their transactions.

-After putting the Tx numbers in a python list you can filter for the Tether smart contract number
+After putting the Tx numbers in a python list you can filter for the Tether smart contract number:

 ``` python
 # USDC = 0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48